mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

-Disclaimer: *The blog post primarily serves as the documentation for the Google Summer of Code 2022 project: "Pitch Shift effect and Group delay handling".
+Disclaimer: *The blog post primarily serves as the documentation for the Google Summer of Code 2022 project: "Pitch Shift effect and Group Delay handling".
 Thus, it contains a lot more detailed description, than the other Mixxx blog posts.*

 #### Introduction